alexander-hagg/haneat-gecco2017/README.md

 Contents:

-Implementation of NEAT, producing feed forward networks with heterogeneous activation functions.
+Matlab implementation of NEAT, producing feed forward networks with heterogeneous activation functions.
+This code will be extended to allow recurrent networks in the near future.

+A demo.m script is provided, which includes a full experimental setup and saves the results to a binary file, which can be read in Matlab

 Abstract: